farazmazhar/Possible-paths-of-a-directional-graph/README.md

 - Nodes that are self-joined will be ingored.

 ### Explanation
 The algorithm does a depth first search.
 When a new node is found, it is appended to the path and the path is displayed.
-This happens till a node that can't traverse further.
+This happens till a node that can't traverse further is reached.

 ### Output of given [input](input):
 ```